-The purpose of this document is to outline and describe voluntary Best Practices that UAS operators could take to advance UAS privacy, transparency and accountability for the private and commercial use of UAS.
-UAS operators may implement these Best Practices in a variety of ways, depending on their circumstances and technology uses, and evolving privacy expectations.
+The purpose of this document is to outline and describe voluntary Best Practices that UAS operators could take to advance UAS privacy, transparency and accountability for the private and commercial use of UAS.1UAS operators may implement these Best Practices in a variety of ways, depending on their circumstances and technology uses, and evolving privacy expectations.
 In some cases, these Best Practices are meant to go beyond existing law and they do not-and are not meant to-create a legal standard of care by which the activities of any particular UAS operator should be judged.
-These
+These Best Practices are also not intended to serve as a template for future statutory or regulatory obligations, in part because doing so would make these standards mandatory (not voluntary) and could therefore raise First Amendment concerns.

-The National Telecommunications and Information Administration (NTIA) has convened a series of multistakeholder efforts as a way to increase privacy protections based upon the Administration's framework for consumer information privacy.
+1 The National Telecommunications and Information Administration (NTIA) has convened a series of multi-stakeholder efforts as a way to increase privacy protections based upon the Administration's framework for consumer information privacy.
 On February 15, 2015, President Obama issued a Presidential Memorandum instructing NTIA to convene such a process to develop and communicate best practices for privacy, accountability, and transparency issues regarding commercial and private UAS use in the National Airspace System.
 These Voluntary Best Practices are the result of that multi-stakeholder engagement process.